RFA863/RFA863/README.md

 ___
 <p align="justify">
 Hello there!
 I'm Rafi Fajrul Ariyadi, a Software Engineering student at Universitas Pendidikan Indonesi.
-Currently, I'm honing my skills as a software developer .
+Currently, I'm honing my skills as a software developer.
 My passion lies in crafting innovative solutions, with a keen interest in Software Security and Data Science.
 I approach software development through the lens of Object-Oriented Programming, emphasizing clean and modular code.
 My development goals revolve around bringing ideas to life, simplifying tasks, trying new things, and continually enriching my programming skills.
 Beyond coding, I find joy in sports, music, and gaming, creating a balanced lifestyle.
 Always eager to explore and learn, I believe in pushing boundaries and challenging myself.
 </p>